yaozengwei/model_profiling/README.md

 ## Step 2: Run model profiling code

-You can run the command
+You can run the following command and get results in `log/conformer-k2-pruned-max-frames-30000` and `conformer-k2-pruned-max-frames-30000.txt`.
 ```
 python model_profile.py --sort-utterance True
 ```
-and get results in `log/conformer-k2-pruned-max-frames-30000` and `conformer-k2-pruned-max-frames-30000.txt`.

 Note: We use the following config for model profiling in `model_profile.py`:
 ```